Richard J. Bolte, Sr. School of Business

 The healthcare market is currently undergoing a period of high growth and disruptive change.
 Changes in health policy and the aging population will require more facilities, more care and a larger workforce.
 It is expected that the need for Medical and Health Service managers will grow 23% by 2022.
 Also, increased competition and pressures on cost structures demand that medical and health service managers have the skills to improve the efficiency and quality of patient care across a broad spectrum of interrelated services ranging from acute to long-term care.
-Therefore, it is not surprising that Forbes.com recently rated an MHA as one of the top ten Master’s degrees for job seekers.
+Therefore, it is not surprising that Forbes.com recently rated a Master of Health Administration (MHA) as one of the top ten Master’s degrees for job seekers.

 The Mount’s MHA degree provides individuals who are either currently in healthcare or looking to transition into the field with the knowledge and skills to effectively and ethically manage delivery systems and technological innovations in the dynamic healthcare field.
 In addition to earning an MHA, graduates of the program also earn a Lean Six Sigma Green Belt certification, thus providing a further distinction of accomplishment and skill.

 Admission Requirements & Application

 Candidates for admission into the MHA program must have completed a Bachelor’s degree and must satisfy at least one of the following criteria: